Jeunese/jeunese.github.io/docs/ux-writing.md

 -  For titles, use sentence case capitalisation and no ending punctuation, unless the statement is a question.
 -  For the message body, use complete sentences, sentence case capitalisation, and ending punctuation.
--  For the buttons, use sentence case punctuation but no end punctuation, and use short, action verbs unless the buttons require a simple **Yes | No**.
+-  For the buttons, use sentence case with no end punctuation, and use short, action verbs unless the buttons require a simple **Yes | No**.

 ### Notifications (informational messages)